fmalina/revisions-blocl/activism/austerity.md

 to runaway pessimism on the downside, just as Keynes had warned about eighty years ago.

-But most of all, what we couldn’t see coming was something that the instruction sheet said was irrelevant, a form of risk that wasn’t reducible to the sum of individual risks: systemic risk.
+But most of all, what we couldn't see coming was something that the instruction sheet said was irrelevant, a form of risk that wasn't reducible to the sum of individual risks: systemic risk.

 Systemic risk, the risk that cannot be foreseen, is what the different elements